pantelis/data-mining/_sources/aiml-common/lectures/nlp/language-models/_index.md

 # RNN Language Models

-> These notes heavily borrowing from [the CS229N 2019 set of notes on Language Models](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1194/readings/cs224n-2019-notes05-LM_RNN.pdf).
+> These notes heavily borrowing from [the CS224N set of notes on Language Models](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1224/index.html#coursework).

-## What is a language model?
+## The need for neural language models

 ![language-model-google-search](images/language-model-google-search.png)
 *Language model example that completes the search query.
 We need a language model that given a sequence of words $\{ \mathbf w_1, ..., \mathbf w_t \}$ it returns